 Read More: Best Sad Romantic Movies of All Time

 4. Hadashi No Gen (1983)

 This outstanding Japanese animated movie features a family in 1945 Hiroshima.
-The tension and panic of the buildup to the bombing on August 6, 1945 is spine-chilling and incredibly well done.
-The attack itself is slowed down to show the gruesome effects vividly — as it can only be done either with animation of CGI.
+The tension and panic of the buildup to the bombing on August 6, 1945, is spine-chilling and incredibly well done.
+The attack itself is slowed down to show the gruesome effects vividly — as it can only be done either with animation or CGI.
 A horrifyingly unforgettable experience.

 Read More: Best Asian Action Movies of All Time

 This British project depicts an elderly retiree couple before and after the nuclear attack.
 The couple try to get through the situation by referring to real-life pamphlets distributed by the government on how to survive an attack, but it never goes well as the couple slowly gets trapped in the radiation poisoning.
 What makes this film more disturbing is that it’s a cartoon!